totalnoMartina/cube-discovery/README.md

 ## Site Owner Goals

 * To entertain users by inspiring them to know themselves better
-* To offer user a display of answers to the questions
+* To offer user a display of their description
-* To be able to guide users and collect their answers and a name
+* To be able to guide users and collect their descriptions and a name
 * To be able to display a personality test in a fun way to users
 * To inspire people to love themselves more by paying more attention to their thoughts